mg-delhivery/vehicle-reference-app/README.md

 ## **How to setup the Backend (Server)**

 The backend server facilitates vehicle creation, update, and lifecycle management.
-It also provides a baseline reference on how to model a vehicle or any other participant in a logistics network such as Facility using the Participant Service.
-The intention of this is to give the developer an easy point of reference for a few things:
+It also provides a baseline reference on how to model a vehicle or any other participant in a logistics network such as a Facility using the Participant Service.
+In particular this demonstrates the following:

 * Generating access token
 * Communicating with Participant Service